rudradesai200/Online_Courses_CSE_IITM/content/services/pds.md

 - Choose efficient data structures and apply them to solve problems.
 - Analyze the efficiency of programs based on time complexity.
 - Prove the correctness of a program using loop invariants, pre-conditions and post-conditions in programs.

+# Text Books:
+- Data Structures and Algorithm Analysis in C++, by Mark Allen Weiss (Pearson 2007).

+# Reference Books:
+- Data structures and Algorithms in C++ -- by Adam Drozdek (1994 2001).
+- How to solve it by Computer -- by R G Dromey (PHI 1982, Paperback 2008).
+- Fundamentals of Data Structures in C -- by Horowitz, Sahni and Anderson-Freed (Silicon Press 2007).
+- Data Structure Using C and C++ -- by Y. Langsam, M. J. Augenstein and A. N. Tanenbaum (Pearson Education, 2nd Edition, 2015).